louisecch/recipe-app-copy/README.md

 A full-stack web application for discovering, and creating recipes. 🤩
 <br> Sign up today and start your culinary journey with us!

+(Because I'm really cheap and using Render free tier for my backend, the server will be asleep and take some time to load.)

 ---

 ## Project Structure